Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # How To Use

 It's easy!
 Just go to [releases](https://github.com/KyzaGitHub/Desktop-YouTube-Music/releases), expand `Assets`, and install the correct version for your computer.
-No MacOS or Linux yet, sorry guys.
+No MacOS yet, sorry guys.

 <img src="https://i.vgy.me/lqzdCn.png" />